tomwerner5/sparkify/README.md

 There are three files associated with this project, namely:

-1. mini_sparkify_event_data.zip (the data file)
+1. mini_sparkify_event_data.zip (the small, raw data file)
+2. agg_large_sparkify.zip (the aggregated values from the full dataset)
-2. Sparkify.ipynb (A Python Jupyter Notebook to be run locally)
+3. Sparkify.ipynb (A Python Jupyter Notebook to be run locally)
-3. run_sparkify.ipynb (A Python Jupyter Notebook to be run on AWS)
+4. run_sparkify.ipynb (A Python Jupyter Notebook to be run on AWS)
+5. run_sparkify_offline.py (An alternative to running the model in AWS)

-The full dataset is 12GB and not provided here, but can be obtained from the S3 bucket link provided in the .py file.
-The run_analysis.ipynb file is intended to be executed using an AWS EMR/EC2 instance.
+The full dataset is 12GB and is only provided here in aggregate form, but the full data can be obtained from the S3 bucket link provided in the .py file.
+The run_sparkify.ipynb file is intended to be executed using an AWS EMR/EC2 instance.
 A smaller anaysis (performed on a mini version of the dataset) can be executed from the Sparkify.ipynb notebook using the minified data (mini_sparkify_event_data.json).

 ## Some Notes on Setting up AWS